uriva/context-inject/README.md

-# async-context

-Allows injecting values from a parent scope into child scopes in async context.
+Inject values from a parent scope into child scopes in async context.

 node: